Piniat/ED-Construction-helper/README.md

 The app has a simple TUI (Text-based user interface) featuring autocomplete to help avoid typos.<br>

 ## Installation
-You can install the provided windows/linux release or (for the most up to date but also possibly buggier versio) clone the repository and run app.py<br>
+You can install the provided windows/linux release or (for the most up to date but also possibly buggier version) clone the repository and run main.py<br>
 ```
 git clone https://github.com/Piniat/ED-Construction-helper.git
 cd ED-Construction-helper